 Track was eventually laid from Goderich (branching off the CPR line at Meneset) to Kintail.
 The right-of-way of the line disappeared with the realignment of Highway 21 in 1946, but traces remain between the Maitland Trail and present-day Highway 21, and at Sheppardton.

-One of the principal promoters of the Ontario West Shore Railway was a Mr. J. W. Moyes of Toronto.
-Mr. Moyes had been previously involved with the construction of the Metropolitan radial line in Toronto.
+One of the principal promoters of the Ontario West Shore Railway was Mr. J. W. Moyes of Toronto, who was also general manager of its Metropolitan Railway, until his resignation in 1905.
 There are lots of stories about this ill-fated enterprise.
 What we do know is that a 4-4-0 locomotive used for construction, numbered 999.
 It pulled two flat cars in addition to its tender back and forth along the line.
 The OWSR ended in scandal when all of the $385,000 raised for construction had been spent, but records could only be found to account for $228,000.
 According to The Intercity Electric Railway Industry in Canada, by John F. Due, Mr. Moyes refused to co-operate with the investigation by the Ontario Railway and Municipal Board, and was last seen at Scotia Junction, heading for Algonquin Park to evade arrest.
 Many questions remained.
 Was it just greed and scam?
 Incompetence?
 Or both?